 - BRT 501.
 A series of brief videos highlighting BRT 501, the Fundamentals of Biorenewable Resources, a required course for all BRT programs.

 - Employment Opportunities.
 Intern and career opportunities in biorenewables, both inside and outside Iowa State.

-John McWilliams, a senior resource planning engineer for Dairyland Power Cooperative in Wisconsin, was the first person to earn a Biorenewable Resources and Technologies (BRT) graduate certificate from Iowa State University.
+John McWilliams, a senior resource planning engineer for Dairyland Power Cooperative in Wisconsin, was the first person to earn a Biorenewable Resources and Technology (BRT) graduate certificate from Iowa State University.
 Dairyland Power ultimately serves the electric needs of over 600,000 people and gets about 12 percent of its energy from renewable resources.